 Q2 Tenant Dispute Season: Defending Your CAM Reconciliation

-After statements go out in Q1, Q2 brings audit requests, dispute letters, and tenant challenges.
-Here's how to respond effectively.
+After Q1 statements go out, Q2 brings audit requests, dispute letters, and tenant challenges.
+Here is how to respond.

 Q2 (April through June) is when tenants respond to reconciliation statements received in Q1.
-Responses range from payment (the easy case) to formal audit requests, dispute letters, and — in the worst case — legal challenges.
-How landlords respond in Q2 determines whether disputes are resolved quickly and inexpensively or escalate into prolonged conflicts.
+Responses range from payment to formal audit requests, dispute letters, and in the worst case, legal challenges.
+How landlords respond in Q2 determines whether disputes are resolved quickly or escalate into prolonged conflicts.

 Key Dates (4)